lakshithadil/lakshithadil/README.md

-## Hi, hello there 👋
+## Hi there! 👋 I'm Lakshitha Dilshan

-### Who am I?

-I'm lakshitha dilshan, and I'm on an exciting journey of continuous learning and innovative exploration.
-I'm passionate to learn and research new things.
+Welcome to my GitHub profile!
+I'm incredibly passionate about learning and researching new things in the world of technology.
+Join me on this exciting journey of exploration and innovation!

 ### My stats

 <img align="center" src="https://github-readme-stats.vercel.app/api?username=lakshithadil&show_icons=true&include_all_commits=true&theme=tokyonight" alt="GitHub stats" />